mjdamgaard/UP-Web-Project/README.md

 [www.wikipedia.org/wiki/Semantic_Web](https://en.wikipedia.org/wiki/Semantic_Web)).
-The main difference, however, is that the Semantic Web (so far) has mainly been intended to run across the whole World Wide Web, by having web developers add subject-relation-object statements (referred to as 'triplets') as metadata to their web pages.
+The main difference, however, is that the Semantic Web (so far) has mainly been intended to run across the whole World Wide Web, by having web developers add subject–relation–object statements (referred to as 'triplets') as metadata to their web pages.
 Semantic Web applications are then supposed to read this metadata from across the web to get its data structures.